tommasomoretti/tommasomoretti/README.md

   -  Google Cloud Storage data writer: write data in realtime into Google Cloud Storage

 ### Cloud Functions
-  - EL from GCS to BQ: extract and load data (CSV, JSON, Avro, Parquet, ORC) in scheduled/realtime from Google Cloud Storage (with versioning) to BigQuery tables
+  - EL from GCS to BQ: extract and load data (CSV, JSON, Avro, Parquet, ORC) scheduled/in realtime from Google Cloud Storage (with versioning) to BigQuery tables
-  - Alerts: scheduled/realtime emails alert
+  - Alerts: scheduled/in realtime emails alert

+### App Script
+  - EL from Google Sheets to BQ: extract and load data scheduled/on-demand from Google Sheets to BigQuery table.
+  - EL from Google Sheets to Cloud Storage: extract and load data scheduled/on-demand from Google Sheets to Gloud Storage file.

 ---